YunhyeokHan/PoseEstimator/README.md

 ```bash
 python PoseEstimator/pose_estimator.py --checkerboard 7 5 --square_size 10 --exposure_time 20000
 ```
 2.The program will display real-time camera feed and calculate the 6-DoF pose relative to the chessboard pattern.
 Ensure that the pattern is visible to the camera and its corners are detected.
 Position/orientation of camera is defined with respect to Global XYZ axis of chessboard pattern (XYZ axes are depicted as R G B in the image).
-The orientation of camera is defined with respect to camera coordinate system.
-(Roll, pitch, yaw angles of camera itself).

 <p align="center">
   <img src="./doc/build/img/pose_estimation.png" alt="image info" width="1200"/>
 </p>